Laura Curran

-Laura Curran (born December 31, 1967) is a Canadian-born American politician who served as the county executive of Nassau County from 2018 to 2021.
-She was the ninth county executive in Nassau County history and the first woman to hold the office.
+Laura Curran (born December 31, 1967) is a Canadian-born American politician who served as the 9th county executive of Nassau County, New York from 2018 to 2021, the first woman to hold the office.
 Curran worked as a reporter before serving in the Nassau County Legislature.

 Early life and education

 Curran was born in St. Catharines, Ontario, Canada.
 She moved frequently as a child, and before turning 18, lived in Belgium, Pembroke Pines, Florida, Five Towns, New York City, Los Angeles, and Washington, D.C.

 In 1989, Curran earned a Bachelor of Arts in Liberal Arts from Sarah Lawrence College.

 Career

 Curran previously served in the Nassau County Legislature from 2014 to 2017 and as a local school board member in her hometown of Baldwin.
 Prior to holding elective office, Curran worked as a reporter for the New York Daily News and New York Post.